z00logist/linguistics-thesaurus/Thesaurus/Language/Inner-Structure/Morphology/Core/Morpheme.md

 The smallest grammatical unit in a language that carries meaning.
 Morphemes can be roots, prefixes, suffixes, infixes, or circumfixes.

 > **Katamba (1993):**
-> "Morphemes are the minimal units of meaning or grammatical function."
+> "[Morphemes] are the smallest units of meaning and grammatical function."

 ## Types of Morphemes